Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 - I used the messages from 'I think therefore I blog'
 - To help with crud functionality I used Dennis Ivy you tube video for to do list app
 - To understand class based views explained well by Dennis Ivy
-- I got help for showing active page on navbar from 'Favoureats'.
+- I got help for showing active page on navbar from 'Favoureats' by Siobhan Gorman.
 - I got my hero image from thetimes.co.uk.
 - I found solution to my too long lines in settings.py in code.djangoproject.com/ticket/28163.
-- i got structure of readme from JoGorska_alumni_lead
+- I followed structure of readme from JoGorska_alumni_lead
+- I used bootstrap links from 'I think therefore I blog'
+- I used 'I think therefore I blog' for the bases of my footer
+- I used the stock picture from wallpapersafari.com

 ## Acknowledgements

 - I would not have completed this project without the support and understanding of my family.
 - Wonderful help and support from my cohort and facilitator Kasia.
 - Help and support from my mentor Celestine Okoro.